 Most of us are guilty of bringing our phones into the bathroom with us.
-After all, reading the same shampoo bottles can get boring after a while, and a smartphone can provide almost endless entertainment.
-The problem is, germs from the bathroom end up on your phone when you do that, just like they do in every other place you bring your phone.
-Your phone needs to be cleaned regularly, and we’re here to tell you exactly how to do that.
+The problem is germs from the bathroom end up on your phone when you do that, just like they do in every other place you bring your phone.
+Your phone needs to be cleaned regularly, and we’re here to tell you exactly how to do it.

 1. Get cleaning supplies

 You have a few options of ways to clean your phone: you can buy products specifically made for that purpose or you can make your own.
 Screen wipes make for a great way to rub down your smartphone screen, which is the part of your phone you touch the most.
 These wipes remove germs, thanks to the solution they contain, and smudges.

 You can use screen wipes on the body of your phone, too, and use them on tablets and computers just as easily.
 We like the ZEISS Mobile screen wipes, which you can get on Amazon in counts of 30, 60, or 120, all for less than $20.

 Another option is getting a UV light sanitizer, also available at Amazon, like the PhoneSoap 3.
 UV light sanitizers can be pricey, but they clean your phone while they charge it.
 So you can remove all of the germs and gunk your phone has accumulated throughout the day while you sleep, or while you leave it as you do other tasks in your home.